-The average APR offered with a new credit card today is 19.39%, up slightly from March.
+The average APR offered with a new credit card today is 19.47%, down slightly from August.

 The Federal Reserve announced significant rate cuts in March 2020 in response to the COVID-19 pandemic.
 We saw major decreases in April and May of 2020 as most issuers lowered their APRs in response to the Fed’s moves.
 In March 2020, the average APR was 20.44%.
 By May 2020, the average APR stood at 19.21%.
 Since then, rates have generally gone higher, though shifting just a few hundredths of a point up or down from month to month.

 It’s important to know that most credit cards don’t offer just one rate to everyone.
 They offer a range of possible rates, based on how good or bad your credit is.
 The better your credit, the lower the rate you can expect, although that’s still not guaranteed as issuers take a variety of factors into consideration when approving you for a new card account.

 If you have really good credit, the average APR you can expect to be offered is 15.79%.

 If you have really crummy credit, the average APR offered is 23.15%.

 That’s a big difference.